Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Introduction

-In many social networks, however, the activation probabilities are \emph{unknown}, and the agent needs to choose a good set of source nodes \emph{while} interacting with the network.
-This motivates the \emph{learning} framework of IM bandits \cite{vaswani2015influence}.
-Depending on the feedback to the agent, the IM bandits can have (1) a full-bandit feedback, where only the \emph{number of influenced nodes} is observed; (2) a node semi-bandit feedback, where the \emph{identity of influenced nodes} is observed; or (3) an edge semi-bandit feedback, where the \emph{identity of influenced edges} (edges from influenced nodes) is observed.
-In all models, the IM bandits combines two main challenges.
-First, the number of actions $\cS$ grows \emph{exponentially} with the cardinality constraint on $\cS$.
-Second, we only observe the influenced portion of the network.
+In many social networks, however, the activation probabilities are \emph{unknown}.
+One possibility is to learn these from past propagation data~\cite{saito2008prediction,goyal2010learning,netrapalli2012learning}.
+However in practice, such data are hard to obtain and the large number of parameters makes this learning challenging.
+This motivates the learning framework of IM bandits \cite{vaswani2015influence,valko2016bandits,vaswani2017model}, where the agent needs to learn to choose a good set of source nodes \emph{while} repeatedly interacting with the network.
+Depending on the feedback to the agent, the IM bandits can have (1) full-bandit feedback, where only the \emph{number of influenced nodes} is observed; (2) node semi-bandit feedback, where the \emph{identity of influenced nodes} is observed; or (3) edge semi-bandit feedback, where the \emph{identity of influenced edges} (edges going out from influenced nodes) is observed.
+In this paper, we give results for the edge semi-bandit feedback model, where we observe for each influenced node, the downstream neighbors that this node influences.
+Such feedback is feasible to obtain in most online social networks.
+These networks track activities of users, for instance, when a user retweets a tweet of another user.
+They can thus trace the propagation (of the tweet) through the network, thereby obtaining edge semi-bandit feedback.

-Although IM bandits have been studied very recently \cite{lei2015online,chen2015combinatorial,vaswani2015influence,narasimhan2015learnability}, open challenges remain.
-One challenge is to identify reasonable \emph{complexity metrics}, which should depend on both the \emph{structure} (topology) of the network and the \emph{activation probabilities} of edges to reflect the information-theoretic complexity of IM bandits, and develop learning algorithms whose performance scales gracefully with these metrics.
-Another challenge is to develop efficient learning algorithms for large-scale IM bandits, which is increasingly important because social networks have millions or even billions of users.
+The IM bandits problem combines two main challenges.
+First, the number of actions (possible sets)~$\cS$ grows \emph{exponentially} with the cardinality constraint on~$\cS$.
+Second, the agent can only observe the influenced portion of the network as feedback.
+Although IM bandits have been studied in the past~\cite{lei2015online,chen2015combinatorial,vaswani2015influence,carpentier2016revealing,vaswani2017model} (see Section~\ref{sec:related work} for an overview and comparison), there are a number of open challenges~\cite{valko2016bandits}.
+One challenge is to identify reasonable \emph{complexity metrics} that depend on both the topology and activation probabilities of the network and characterize the information-theoretic complexity of the IM bandits problem.
+Another challenge is to develop learning algorithms such that (i) their performance scales gracefully with these metrics and (ii) are computationally efficient and can be applied to large social networks with millions of users.